-The Irish youngster’s had a least learnt a lesson from their poor start against England, taking the game to the South African’s in the opening minutes and were rewarded with a penalty from McKinney.
-Unfortunately the Boks hit back straight from the re-start with the impressive Venter slicing through the Irish midfield with alarming ease for the opening try.
-Goosen converted.
+The Irish youngster’s had a least learnt a lesson from their poor start against England, taking the game to the South African’s in the opening minutes and were rewarded with a penalty from James McKinney.
+Unfortunately the Boks hit back straight from the re-start with the impressive Francois Venter slicing through the Irish midfield with alarming ease for the opening try.
+Johan Goosen converted.

-Ireland pushed hard and should have scored a try with McKeon coming close and Conway through but failing to hold on to the ball.
-McKinney and Goosen swapped a couple of penalties a piece before South Africa showed Ireland how to do it with Venter slicing through for his second try and shortly after Etzebeth went over after a turnover at a scrum.
+Ireland pushed hard and should have scored a try with Eoin McKeon coming close and Conway through but failing to hold on to the ball.
+McKinney and Goosen swapped a couple of penalties a piece before South Africa showed Ireland how to do it with Venter slicing through for his second try and shortly after Eben Etzebeth went over after a turnover at a scrum.
 McKinney added his forth penalty in-between and with the score at 12 – 27 in South Africa’s favour it looked that the game might run away from Ireland.

-However a fantastic piece of individual brillance from Andrew Conway saw the Leinster youngster dance clear to score just before the break and with McKinney adding the extras the teams turned round with Ireland trailing by 8 with the scoreboard reading Ireland 19 South Africa 27.
+However a fantastic piece of individual brilliance from Andrew Conway saw the Leinster youngster dance clear to score just before the break and with McKinney adding the extras the teams turned round with Ireland trailing by 8 with the scoreboard reading Ireland 19 South Africa 27.

 Both teams suffered from the sapping conditions in the second half as the error count rose.
-Ireland should have opened the scoring following a break and cross filed chip by Conway, but an out of sorts Gliroy failed to gather at his first attempt and the chance went begging.
+Ireland should have opened the scoring following a break and cross filed chip by Conway, but an out of sorts Craig Gilroy failed to gather at his first attempt and the chance went begging.
 South Africa made them pay with a monster drop goal from Goosen taking the score to 19 – 30 at the end of the third quarter.

-That option was denied them shortly after with Botha going over in the dying seconds to close out the game for the South Africans.
+That option was denied them shortly after with Arno Botha going over in the dying seconds to close out the game for the South Africans.